Skip to main content

 We prioritise water-stressed areas and through the reuse of low-quality wastewater (from domestic/industrial activities), we reduce high-quality withdrawals at:

-• the Brindisi petrochemical hub, with its plant to reuse about 0.4 Mm³ per year of wastewater, which will be in operation from 2026
+• petrochemical plant in Brindisi, with a plant to reuse about 0.4 Mm3 per year of wastewater, to be operational by 2026

-We are committed to exploiting water from reclamation activities through processes that enable its reuse for industrial purposes.
+We are committed to enhancing the value of water from remediation activities (which require treatment to remove pollutants before it can be returned to the environment or safely reused) through processes that make it possible to reuse it for industrial purposes.
 One example is the Eni Rewind initiatives at the Porto Torres, Priolo, Assemini, Manfredonia and Gela sites, where contaminated groundwater is used to produce demineralized water, minimising freshwater withdrawals.

 Production water refers to water naturally present in the field and associated with the extraction of hydrocarbons, which may contain contaminants (oils, heavy metals or other harmful compounds).
 We are committed to treating and reusing production water in this respect.
 Here are some examples: